Famous Resolution Lists: Jonathan Swift, Susan Sontag, Marilyn Monroe, Woody Guthrie

 “Stay glad.
 Keep hoping machine running.
 Love everybody.
 Make up your mind.”

-‘Tis the season for New Year’s resolutions, but instead of regurgitating the most common ones — like changing habit loops, exercising more, and being more productive — here is a look at some of history’s more unusual resolution lists from the diaries, letters, and personal effects of cultural icons:
+New Year’s resolutions need not be confined to January 1, nor regurgitate the most common ones — like changing habit loops, exercising more, and being more productive — here is a look at some of history’s more unusual resolution lists from the diaries, letters, and personal effects of cultural icons:

 Writing in A Tale of a Tub in 1699, at the age of 32, Jonathan Swift — best-known as the author of Gulliver’s Travels — compiled a list of 17 aspirations for his far future, titled “When I come to be old.”
 Focusing on wisdom, humility, patience, and justice, the list brings to mind Benjamin Franklin’s famous thirteen virtues, penned around the same time.

 When I come to be old.
 1699.

 Not to keep young Company unless they reely desire it.

 Not to be peevish or morose, or suspicious.

 Not to scorn present Ways, or Wits, or Fashions, or Men, or War, &c.